aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

         Default to true
     * `description` - (Optional, ForceNew) The description of the data disk.
+* `status` - (Optional 1.85.0+) The instance status.
+Valid values: ["Running", "Stopped"].
+You can control the instance start and stop through this parameter.
+Default to `Running`.

 -> **NOTE:** System disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.